dcooney/react-npm-starter/README.md

 ## Available Scripts

-From the project directory, you can run:
+From the project directory, you can run following script with `yarn` or `npm`:

 | Script                | Usage                                                                                                                          |
 |---------------------- |------------------------------------------------------------------------------------------------------------------------------- |